-Edward Francis (“Frank”) Finnerty was born at Arnprior, Renfrew Co., Ontario on 7 January 1885, the fourth of the nine known children of John Finnerty and Catherine Benton.
-He was baptised on 9 January 1885 (St. John Chrysostom, Arnprior), with Robert Heavey/Havey and a Mary Jane [Brixton?
+Edward Francis “Frank” Finnerty was born at Arnprior, Renfrew Co., Ontario on January 7, 1885, the fourth of the nine known children of John Finnerty and Catherine Benton.
+He was baptized on January 9, 1885 (St. John Chrysostom, Arnprior), with Robert Heavey/Havey and a Mary Jane [Brixton?
 Brighton?] serving as godparents.

 At some point between 1891 and 1893, the family moved to Cloquet, Carlton County, Minnesota, where John Finnerty and his sons worked in the lumber trade.